jnmclarty/WhitePaper/English/WhitePaper[EN].md

 The amount of lending capital that will enter the Dharma Ecosystem is a direct function of the risks lenders are willing to take on by investing.
 The purpose of the Risk-Assessment Layer is to mitigate the fraud, default, and compliance risks lenders are exposed to.
 This is accomplished by requiring DLS-adherent loans to expose a publicly auditable, signed attestation from a Risk-Assessment Attestor<sup><a id="a7" href='#f7'>7</a></sup>.

 _What is a Risk-Assessment Attestor (RAA)?_<br>
-An RAA is a centralized entity that, for a pre-defined percentage of the loan principal, assesses the veracity of a borrower’s identity and credit-worthiness, and cryptographically signs an attestation containing an assessment of the borrower’s risk profile<sup><a id="a8" href='#f8'>8</a></sup>.
-Moreover, RAAs provide value-added services to minimize lender compliance risk with respect to usury regulations and   restrictions on sanctioned individuals or entities.  **RAA’s are held accountable to their assessments by a standardized set of metrics that are computed off-chain by origination layer clients and presented to lenders as a measurement of RAA trustworthiness and competence.**<sup><a id="a9" href='#f9'>9</a></sup>
+An RAA is a trusted, centralized entity that, for a pre-defined percentage of the loan principal, assesses the veracity of a borrower’s identity and credit-worthiness, and cryptographically signs an attestation containing an assessment of the borrower’s risk profile<sup><a id="a8" href='#f8'>8</a></sup>.
+Moreover, RAAs provide value-added services to minimize lender compliance risk with respect to usury regulations and   restrictions on sanctioned individuals or entities.  **RAA’s are held accountable to their assessments by a standardized set of metrics that are computed off-chain by origination layer clients and presented to lenders as a measurement of RAA trustworthiness and competence.**<sup><a id="a9" href='#f9'>9</a></sup>  Borrowers are free to choose which RAA to solicit an attestation from and lenders are free to decide which RAAs' attestations they deem most trustworthy.
+Insofar as this is the case, the risk-assessment layer can be thought of as a **risk-assessment marketplace** where, given the transparency inherent in an RAA's on-chain attestation history, the market should gravitate towards RAAs who are better at evaluating borrower risk.

 > Example: Galactic Federation Inc. is an RAA with a publicized public key of XYZ.
 If Jerry wants to take out a loan on the Dharma network, he first goes to